SonjaJanssen/Project-Assignment_-Getting-and-Cleaning-Data-in-R/README.md

 ## Overview
-Johns Hopkins University Data Science Specialization
+Johns Hopkins University Data Science

 R code for Cleaning and Working with Data